UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson03.rst

 ``Examples/lesson03/mutating.py``

 These can be more confusing, because it's not clear without reading the documentation what might get altered.
-Not too bad in this example, but when a function has multiple arguments, it can be confusing.
+Not too bad in this example, but when a function has multiple arguments, it can be very confusing.

 NOTE: One thing that helps in Python is immutable types.
 If you pass an immutable in to a function, you know for sure that it won't be altered.